The Murder Next Door

 Lizzie Haley • Lifetime Timeline • in Progress

-Work in Progress: Recent {5.5.25} finds from records at SFPL’s History Center have revealed original indenture document with signatures of all parties, subsequent inconsistent birthdate, a larger family and sister, born in Illinois.
+Work in Progress: More recent contributions (2.26.26) of Kathy L’s intrepid follow-thru have been added to the timeline to reflect Lizzie’s unknown committal to a sanitarium.
+Recent {5.5.25} finds from records at SFPL’s History Center have revealed original indenture document with signatures of all parties, subsequent inconsistent birthdate, a larger family and sister, born in Illinois.
 Any influx of research from Kathy L has filled in details of her sale of 3330 24th Street home, husband,residence on Fair Oaks, sons, & life as a widow.
 More to come…

 San Francisco Protestant Orphan Asylum • Photographs from Edgewood Records SFH29